For a boot that can handle any terrain, a wide temperature range, and feel great on your feet, the Salomon X Ultra's are

 It's tougher to say which application these boots aren't prepared for.
-The X Ultra Mid 3 combines the breathability of a lightweight boot with the protection and durability of a leather boot, like the Lowa Renegade GTX Mid.
+The X Ultra Mid 3 combines the breathability of a lightweight boot with the protection and durability of a leather boot.
 These boots are versatile, making them a good option for both backpacking and day trips.
 For all-around adventures that require a boot, these Salomon's are the first pair we want to be tied to our feet.

 We are stoked on the overall performance of the X Ultra 3's, especially concerning comfort and stability.
 They also feel light on our feet, which helps negotiate talus.